shubhboda/songstream/README.md

 A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.

+## Desktop App (Electron)

+This project can be packaged as a Windows desktop app using Electron.
+See scripts below.

 ## 🚀 Features

 - **React 18** - React version with improved rendering and concurrent features